Distributionally Robust Optimization with Moment Ambiguity Sets: Moment Optimization Reformulation

 \begin{theorem} Assume the set $X$ is given as in \reff{setX:fi(x)>=0}.
 If the equality \reff{def:K_y^*} holds, then (\ref{md:polyDRPO}) is equivalent to the following optimization \be \left\{ \baray{cl} \min\limits_{x\in\mathbb{R}^n}\quad & f(x)\\ \st & c_1(x) \ge 0, \ldots, c_{m_2}(x) \ge 0, \\ & h(x,\xi) \in \mathscr{P}_d(S)+Y^* . \earay \right. \ee \end{theorem}

 The membership constraint in \reff{minf0:Ax+b:in:K*} means that $h(x,\xi)$, as a polynomial in $\xi$, is the sum of a polynomial in $\mathscr{P}_d(S)$ and a polynomial in $Y^*$.
-When $f, c_1, \ldots, c_{m_2}$ are all linear functions, \reff{def:K_y^*} is a linear conic optimization problem.
-When they are polynomials, we can apply Moment-SOS relaxations to solve it.
+When $f, c_1, \ldots, c_{m_2}$ are all linear functions, \reff{minf0:Ax+b:in:K*} is a linear conic optimization problem.
+When $f$ and every $c_i$ are polynomials, we can apply Moment-SOS relaxations to solve it.

 Recall that $X$ is the set given as in \reff{setX:fi(x)>=0}.
 Denote the degree

 Observe that for all $x\in X$ and $w = [x]_{2d_1}$, it holds that